Gastrointestinal Bleeding Program

 - Radiology – Interventional angiography, CT enterography, CT angiography, MRI, and PET scan

 - Nuclear medicine - tagged RBC bleeding scan

 The Ohio State University Wexner Medical Center is fortunate to have highly trained experts dedicated to the care of patients with GI bleeding.

 Our Experts and Staff:

 - Marty Meyer, MD- Director of Capsule Endoscopy

-We offer state of the art endoscopic facilities and advanced technologies to give our patients access to care often not offered elsewhere.
-We have a multi-disciplinary approach working closely with surgeons, radiologists, and critical care specialists.
+We offer state of the art endoscopic facilities and advanced technologies for our patients.
+We work closely with surgeons, radiologists, and critical care specialists.
 Together, the OSUWMC offers a comprehensive array of diagnostic and treatment options for GI bleeding.

 For referral to see a GHN Specialist in our division:

 Universal Referral Form